memento-ai/Memento/packages/utils/README.md

 ```

 ### Copying Ingested Mementos
-The `copyIngestedMementos` function can be used to copy ingested mementos from one database to another.
+The `copyIngestedMementos` function can be used to copy ingested mementos (documents, summaries, etc.) from one database to another.
 This is useful for creating backups or for migrating data between different environments.

 ```typescript
 import { copyIngestedMementos } from '@memento-ai/utils';